deckerego/docmag/README.md

 production setting.

-This should build & run the necessary containers, then begin indexing documents from the directory specified in `.env`.
+This should build & run the necessary containers, then begin indexing documents from the directory specified as `DOCUMENT_HOST_DIR`.
 To shut down and delete the Elasticsearch metadata generated from these containers, execute:

-    docker-compose -f docker-compose.yml -f docker-compose-devel.yml down -v
+    export DOCUMENT_HOST_DIR=/mnt/documents && docker-compose -f docker-compose.yml -f docker-compose-devel.yml down -v

 ## Searching and Querying Documents